Mendocino County, California: Overview

-Mendocino is a strongly Democratic county in Presidential and congressional elections.
+Mendocino is a strongly Democratic county in presidential and congressional elections.
 The last Republican to win a majority in the county was Californian Ronald Reagan in 1984.
-However, in the 2016 election, Mendocino County gave Hillary Clinton a reduced margin of victory of any Democratic since Al Gore (though support for third-party candidates more than doubled from 2012).
+However, in the 2016 election, Mendocino County gave Hillary Clinton a reduced margin of victory of any Democrat since Al Gore (though support for third-party candidates more than doubled from 2012).
 In 2020 the county was won by Joe Biden with an increased margin of victory from the previous election.